mcheo/nms-demo-kit/README_UDF.md

 curl -v localhost/headers
 ```

+You may try to configure different policies in ACM and see how it work.

 ## Bonus
 Instead of using NGINX Plus as LB, you may use NGINX App Protect (NAP) as LB + WAF to protect the API endpoints.